Hylestad stave church: Gunnar in the serpent pit

 The last panel shows Sigurð's brother-in-law, Gunnar, in a snake pit playing the harp with his feet in an attempt to pacify the snakes.

 In his dying breaths, Fáfnir warns Sigurð that his gold is cursed and "will be the death of all that possess it."
 Sigurð, is unfazed by this and mentions the mortality of all men.
 After Sigurð's death at the hands of his three brothers-in-law, Gunnar, Hogni, and Guttorm, Fáfnir's treasure is hidden by Gunnar, sunk to the bottom of the Rhine.
 Gudrun remarries, to Atli (Atilla the Hun), who is fascinated by the treasure and seeks to own it.
 Gunnar refuses to tell Atli its location, insisting, "Rather shall the Rhine rule over the gold than the Huns wear it on their arms."
 Atli orders Gunnar to be placed into a serpent pit, with his hands bound behind his back.
 Gudrun sends her brother a harp, and Gunnar is able to play "so exceedingly well" with his toes that he lulls the snakes to sleep, "except for one large and hideous adder" who kills Gunnar in a single strike.

+Origin of the panels

+According to Peter Gustav Blom, who was a mayor of Valle Municipality, there was a legend about that the two doorway panels with the carving are originally coming from a cave called Tolvkjørkhellaren (in mountains of Sirdal Municipality), where it was before ca. 1600 a chapel or even a cave church of Saint Tollef Salemann from Tessungdal, and the carvings were made by some local girls (probably three sisters from another legend about the cave).
+But the fact of the existence of the chapel itself is problematic.
+For example, Andreas Faye mentions another origin of the cave′s name, which has nothing to do with a church or the saint.
+Very little is known about the saint as well.
+His veneration tradition was banned in 1692 and ceased.
+The cave in later times was used as a resting place by local shepherds, but now is under water after a dam was built, what makes further archaeological research hard.
+Before the dam, there were researches in the cave, but they gave no notable results.

+Similar carvings with Sigurð are known from some other stave churches, like in Vegusdal, Mæl, Nesland and the old Lardal (Svarstad) church.
+The stave churches in Uvdal and Austad do also have carvings with motives from Völsunga saga.
+Sigurð himself as a legendary hero did not lost his popularity among Norwegians even after the Middle Ages, and several ballads with him were recorded from traditional singers in Setesdal and Telemark during 18th and 19th centirues (see more in the entry about him).